 Give your creative side a boost.
 Take a class (either virtual or in-person) or pick up a take-home craft kit at a local art gallery, arts centre or an independent store.
+This winter visitors can check out the new Goods & Co.
+Market—this massive marketplace features local artists, designers, and food vendors.
 Or, find hand-crafted treasures at the Thunder Bay Country Market.
-Check out Creative Bundles, AG @ Home, and DIY Studio, or visit Thunder Bay's culture and events page for current info.
+For more creative fun check out Creative Kitz, AG @ Home, and DIY Studio, or visit Thunder Bay's culture and events page for current info.

 Climb an ice formation with an axe and big spiky boots?
 Cool!
 Thunder Bay has some of the best ice climbing routes in Ontario.